zentree/zentree.github.io/_posts/2025-04-19-databases.md

 location, design, management, etc.

-By now you get the idea; data management shifted from being a complex problem to a very complex problem, at least for doing it properly.
+By now you get the idea; data management shifted from being a complex problem to a very complex problem, at least when doing it properly.
 There was a time when a couple of us could put it together, but now one is better off getting a commercial breeders' database (or multiple systems).

-I was having a chat about databases with a breeder who is using a forest trials database (trial admin), a breeding trials database (typical phenotypic data) and a genomic database.
+I was having a chat about databases with a breeder who is using a forest trials database (trial admin), a breeding trials database (BMS, for typical phenotypic data) and a genomic database.
-All of them connect to asreml-R and to another single-step, heavy-duty genetic prediction system.
+All of them connect to asreml-R and to another single-step, heavy-duty genetic prediction system (Bolt).
 On top of that, there is a legacy database from which there are old records that still need to be moved.
 Not accounting, yet, for the remote sensing staff (millions or billions of points).